Birdsong named to dean's list

-ATHENS, Ohio — Ohio University Scripps College of Communication student Dylan Birdsong, of New Columbia, has been named to the school's fall dean's list.
+ATHENS, Ohio — Ohio University Russ College of Engineering and Technology student Dylan Birdsong, of New Columbia, has been named to the fall dean's list.

-Students must earn at least a 3.5 grade point average for the semester with a schedule of classes totaling at least 15 hours, 12 of which were taken for letter grades, to achieve this distinction.
+Students who earned 12 semester hours of credit, including at least six hours attempted for letter grades, with a minimum grade point average of at least 3.5 achieved this distinction.

 (0) comments